Almost every site needs a menu, and the pattern is pretty consistent. On

 our menu.
 A good way to store user input in CSS is the

-input type.
+"checkbox" input type.
 Using CSS, you can check if a checkbox

-, and even style elements based on
+is checked using :checked, and even style elements based on

 that information.
 It makes creating custom checkboxes very straightforwad,